Speaker(s): Evan Beard

 In recent decades, the global art market has transformed from a niche lifestyle interest to a $60 billion dollar global industry.

-Evan will detail the six seminal events of the past half-century most responsible for this financial, social, and cultural transformation.
+Evan Beard, the Global Art Services Executive with U.S. Trust, Bank of America Private Wealth Management, will detail the six seminal events of the past half-century most responsible for this financial, social, and cultural transformation of the art market.